dashluu/parser/README.md

 ### Architecture

-The code for lexer is in the package `lexers`.
+The code for lexer is in the package `lex`.
 It includes:

 * **LexReader**: has an internal buffer which holds characters read from the input source.
 * **AlnumUnderscoreLexer**: reads alphanumeric and underscore characters to form a token.